dusty-nv/jetson-inference/docs/pytorch-collect.md

 * Re-training models with PyTorch using transfer learning
 * Collecting your own datasets and training your own models

+Next we encourage you to experiment and apply what you've learned to other projects, perhaps taking advantage of Jetson's embedded form-factor - for example an autonomous robot or intelligent camera-based system.
+Here are some example ideas that you could play around with:

+* use GPIO to trigger external actuators or LEDs when an object is detected
+* an autonomous robot that can find or follow an object
+* a handheld battery-powered camera + Jetson + mini-display
+* an interactive toy or treat dispenser for your pet
+* a smart doorbell camera that greets your guests

+For more examples to inspire your creativity, see the **[Jetson Projects](https://developer.nvidia.com/embedded/community/jetson-projects)** page.
+Have fun and good luck!

-Next, we encourage you to follow our **[Two Days to a Demo](https://github.com/dusty-nv/jetson-inference#two-days-to-a-demo-DIGITS)** tutorial, which also covers training of even larger datasets in the cloud or on a PC using a discrete NVIDIA GPU.
-This tutorial also covers semantic segmentation, which is like image classification, but on a per-pixel level instead of predicting one class for the entire image.
-Good luck!
+You can also follow our **[Two Days to a Demo](https://github.com/dusty-nv/jetson-inference#two-days-to-a-demo-DIGITS)** tutorial, which covers training of even larger datasets in the cloud or on a PC using discrete NVIDIA GPU(s).
+Two Days to a Demo also covers semantic segmentation, which is like image classification, but on a per-pixel level instead of predicting one class for the entire image.

 <p align="right">Next | <b><a href="pytorch-collect.md">Collecting your own Datasets</a></b>